|Year||Overall||Pct.||WWPA||Pct.||WWPA Finish||NCAA Finish|

 • Four-time ACWPC Coach of the Year (2011, 2013, 2014, 2016)

-Brad Kreutzkamp enters his 10th season as head coach of the UC San Diego women's water polo program in 2020, which will be its first as member of the Big West Conference.
+Brad Kreutzkamp enters his 11th season as head coach of the UC San Diego women's water polo program in 2020, which will be its first as member of the Big West Conference.

-In his nine seasons at the helm, Kreutzkamp has led UC San Diego to seven Western Water Polo Association (WWPA) championships and seven appearances at the NCAA Championship.
-The Tritons are 200-140 (.588) overall during his tenure.
+In 10 seasons at the helm, Kreutzkamp has led UC San Diego to eight Western Water Polo Association (WWPA) championships, eight appearances at the NCAA Championship with an overall record of 222-154 (.590) during his tenure.

 The Tritons had one of its most successful seasons in program history in 2018, finishing 24-12 overall with an appearance in the NCAA Opening Round.
 UC San Diego won the WWPA Championship tournament for the sixth-straight season and seventh time overall, while Kreutzkamp was named WWPA Coach of the Year for the third time in his career.
 In addition, the Tritons earned 11 victories over ranked opponents.

 Kreutzkamp earned his milestone 200th career victory in the WWPA tournament championship game on April 29, and earlier this season, passed former head coach Larry Sanders' total of 180 wins amassed during his tenure from 2000-09.

 The 2017 season saw UC San Diego post a 19-15 overall record with a 3-0 mark in WWPA play.
 The Tritons won their fifth-straight conference title and advanced to NCAA postseason play for the sixth time under Kreutzkamp.